dajva/rg.el/README.md

 `M-x rg-dwim` searches for _thing at point_ in a project in all files with the same type alias as the current buffer file.

+### Saving searches
+A search result buffer can be saved by invoking `rg-save-search` or `rg-save-search-as-name`.
+The former will give the saved buffer a unique name and the latter will prompt the user for a name.
+The `rg-list-searches` command will open a buffer with all active `rg-mode` buffers showing basic information about each search.

 ### Type aliases

 [ripgrep](https://github.com/BurntSushi/ripgrep) has its own built in